 Revenue recognition involves judgement by management on determining when control passes to the customer as well as identifying and quantifying any potential variable consideration.

-Because of the complexities involved in applying AASB 15 Revenue from Contracts with Customers, and the estimation involved in quantifying variable consideration values that have not yet been applied, we have determined that this is a key judgement area that our audit has focussed upon.
-Our Audit procedures included:
+Because of the complexities involved in applying AASB 15 Revenue from Contracts with Customers, and the estimation involved in quantifying variable consideration values that have not yet been applied, we have determined that this is a key audit matter.